jarhart/SublimeSBT/README.md

   - Show the SBT output panel if it's not already showing.
 This also focuses the output panel and puts the cursor at the end.

-**Compile, Test, Run, Start Console**
+**Compile, Test, Run, Package, Start Console**

-  - Run the `compile`, `test`, `run`, or `console` SBT command.
+  - Run the `compile`, `test`, `run`, `package`, or `console` SBT command.
 If SBT is currently running the command is run in interactive mode, otherwise it's run in batch mode.

 **Start Continuous Compiling, Start Continuous Testing**

   - Run `~ compile` or `~ test`.
 If SBT is currently running the command is run in interactive mode, otherwise it's run in batch mode.

+**Test-Only**

+  - Run the `test-only` command, prompting for an argument.
+If SBT is currently running the command is run in interactive mode, otherwise it's run in batch mode.

+**Start Continuous Test-Only**

+  - Run the `~ test-only`, prompting for an argument.
+If SBT is currently running the command is run in interactive mode, otherwise it's run in batch mode.

+**Reload**

+  - Run the `reload` command if SBT is currently running.

 **Show Error List**